VIRIDI ELISA KITS™

 Once a hybrid variety has been developed, certified, registered seed are produced for sale locally and internationally.
 These seed productions may occur at localities in South Africa or at international sites aimed to speed up the process of producing varieties by utilizing different climatic zones.
 Verification of symptoms or the absence of symptoms is routinely done as part of the inspection process during the various crop cycles.
 Seedlings are usually grown by nurseries based on orders placed by growers for specific varieties targeted at specific planting windows based on the maturity profile of the variety and the targeted market access during a specific time.
 The nurseries are responsible for producing healthy, disease free and vigorous seedlings to the growers.
 Once the seedlings have been transplanted and the crop production cycle commences, the growers are continuously scouting for the presence of diseases that may impact negatively on yield and ultimately the profitability of the planting.
 Due to the high production inputs, the correct identification of disease symptoms are of vital importance and growers will readily submit take and transport or courier samples over vast distances to diagnostic laboratories with expertise to identify the diseases symptoms for accurate identification or to rule out the presence of a disease.

-All participants in the value chain of vegetable production require the ability to identify diseases accurately, reliably and cost effectively.
+All participants in the value chain of vegetable production require the ability to identify diseases accurately, reliably and cost-effectively.
 Currently, the methods available to consumers include the delivery of samples to a diagnostic laboratory or the purchase of “do-it-yourself” kits.
 Laboratories can utilize a number of different tests to identify viruses in diseased plants.
 Most of these tests are based on molecular methods for detection due to the small size of virus particles (not visible with standard microscopy, but require specialized electron microscopy) and also due to the fact that viruses cannot be cultured on a medium, as is the case with fungi and bacteria.
 The preferred method for large scale, reliable and cost-effective virus screening is the use of ELISA kits or the method itself performed in a laboratory.

 ELISA kits imported from the USA and Europe are most often directed against viral strains which are found in their specific countries of origin.
 This can lead to the false-negative detection of plant viral strains unique to South Africa.
-This process eventually becomes laborious, time consuming and expensive.
+This process eventually becomes laborious, time-consuming and expensive.
 This may inadvertently lead to the spread of the disease, making crops more vulnerable to further losses.

-There is currently no locally produced commercial ELISA kits available that can accurately and reliably detect South African specific plant viral strains associated with some of the most economically important plant viruses, such as TSWV and CMV
+There are currently no locally produced commercial ELISA kits available that can accurately and reliably detect South African specific plant viral strains associated with some of the most economically important plant viruses, such as TSWV and CMV

-The antisera within the ARC collection was derived from locally grown crops infected with viral-strains specific to South Africa.
-The efficacy of the antisera to detect viral strains in South Africa have been proven through the use of in-house ELISA diagnostic tests performed in the laboratory for many years an extensive client base.
+The antisera within the ARC collection was derived from locally grown crops infected with viral strains specific to South Africa.
+The efficacy of the antisera to detect viral strains in South Africa has been proven through the use of in-house ELISA diagnostic tests performed in the laboratory for many years an extensive client base.
 No other ELISA kit manufacturer or plant diagnostic laboratory has access to South African-produced antisera and therefore the ELISA kits which will are produced locally are unique in this regard.
 Increased accuracy with the identification of local virus strains will contribute positively to an efficient and productive agricultural value chain in South Africa.

 Idea behind technology

 The science underpinning the ELISA method has been extensively studied and is well understood.
 Thousands of peer-reviewed publications are available in which the efficiency and application of ELISA has been proven in plant virus research and diagnostics.
-Therefore the idea of a locally produced ELISA kit for the detection of plant viruses is not novel, however, the use of antiserum derived from local viral strains is new for South Africa can greatly contribute to plant health in the agricultural sector.
+Therefore the idea of a locally produced ELISA kit for the detection of plant viruses is not novel, however, the use of antiserum derived from local viral strains is new in South Africa and can greatly contribute to plant health in the agricultural sector.